Playground: A lifesaver for teachers dealing with emergency situations

 The importance of safety in childcare services

 Your childcare centre is often bustling with activity as children play, learn and grow in a nurturing environment.
-But as you know, emergencies can occur at any given moment, and it’s crucial that your centre is equipped to deal with emergency situations.
+But as you know, emergencies can occur at any given moment.
+The right tools are critical when dealing with emergency situations.

 When it comes to caring for young children, safety is of the utmost importance in the childcare business.
 Childcare facilities in New Zealand should be ready to respond quickly and effectively in the event of an emergency.
 To address the safety and wellbeing of the children at your service, you must have an emergency response plan in place should there be a power loss, natural disaster or medical emergency.

-Instructors and support staff need to be familiar with emergency protocols and have access to all the tools necessary to respond swiftly and efficiently.
+Instructors and support staff need to be familiar with emergency protocols.
+They should also have access to all the tools necessary to respond swiftly and efficiently.
 You can protect children in your care from harm and reduce the severity of any potential disaster by having thorough and easily accessible emergency plans.

 Emergency standards for ECE services for dealing with emergency situations